mahmoudesmail/tu-wien-data-science-summaries/choosing courses.md

 ## elective courses

 > requirements: 36 ECTS in total, at least 2 modules
->
-> the easiest way: pick 2 modules with easiest core courses, then do a bunch of projects from both modules, worth 24 ECTS

 > 🟢 = project based, no exams
 >